Project-OSmOSE/OSEkit/docs/source/jobs.rst

 Working with jobs
 -----------------

-**OSEkit** can be set to send analyses instructions to be computed on a remote server through the PBS queuing system.
+**OSEkit** can be set to send transform instructions to be computed on a remote server through the PBS queuing system.

 This feature has mainly be thought for the Public API, but it can nonetheless be used for